SumiSastri/dev-blogs/docs/programming-database-design/part1-db-design-importance.md

 ---

-# What Is Database Design and Why Is It Important?
+# What is database design and why is it important?

 Database design is the process of organizing and structuring data so it can be stored, accessed, and managed efficiently.
 A well-designed database is scalable, resilient, and maintainable, and it supports both current and future system requirements.

 Good database design is critical because it directly affects performance, data integrity, and scalability.Poor design leads to redundancy, inconsistency, and high maintenance costs.
 Database redesign after implementation is often complex, risky, and expensive.
 A thoughtful design ensures the system can evolve without major structural changes.
 Understanding how data will be read and written shapes the design decisions.

- _Transactional systems_: Frequent reads and writes/Strong consistency and integrity requirements _Analytical systems_ :Aggregations and reporting/ optimized for query performance rather than transactions
+ _Transactional systems_: Frequent reads and writes/Strong consistency and integrity requirements _Analytical systems_ :Aggregations and reporting/ optimised for query performance rather than transactions

 ## Storage and processing requirements